3.1. Lists#

 • Evaluate e to a value v.

-• Match v against p1, then against p2, and so on, in the order they appear in the match expression.
+• Attempt to match v against p1, then against p2, and so on, in the order they appear in the match expression.

 • If v does not match against any of the patterns, then evaluation of the match expression raises a Match_failure exception.
 We haven’t yet discussed exceptions in OCaml, but you’re surely familiar with them from other languages.
 We’ll come back to exceptions near the end of this chapter, after we’ve covered some of the other built-in data structures in OCaml.

-• Otherwise, stop trying to match at the first time a match succeeds against a pattern.
-Let pi be that pattern and let \(b\) be the variable bindings produced by matching v against pi.
+• Otherwise, let pi be the first pattern that matches, and let \(b\) be the variable bindings produced by matching v against pi.

-• Substitute those bindings inside ei, producing a new expression e'.
+• Substitute those bindings \(b\) inside ei, producing a new expression e'.

 • Evaluate e' to a value v'.